TeachmanLab/MT-Data-TETOffensiveStudy/README.md

 Part III of `4_clean_data.R` indicates that for `active` in `participant` table, some participants are mislabeled as active when they are inactive, or inactive when they are active.
 The `active` column may have affected final reminder emails or notices of account closure.
 Thus, the mislabeled data are retained to reflect potential unexpected behavior of the site for these participants.

 ### Remove Participant IDs Associated With Post-Study Data
 Part III of `4_clean_data.R` describes how to remove participants who have two participant IDs due to re-enrolling in the TET study after they have completed all TET assessments.
 Participants in the control condition who want to try CBM-I, or CBM-I participants who want to continue CBM-I, are able to do so by requesting a new account from our tech team (we "migrate" their email address from their old participant ID to a new participant ID).
 Thus, we must exclude from analyses the new participant ID associated with the data after the participant’s study period.

 Researchers with admin access on the MindTrails site can find participants who have post-study data by searching on the user administration page for participant email addresses that have "migrated" in the email address name; the participant ID associated with this email address has the real study data for the participant.
 Then, search for the participant’s email address without "migrated" in the name, and the participant ID currently associated with this email address has the participant’s post-study data; thus, that is the participant ID that needs to be excluded.

-The MindTrails team tries to log all participants who re-enroll post-study in the Changes and Issues log to find and add participant IDs to exclude to the cleaning script easily.
+The MindTrails team tries to log all participants who re-enroll post-study in the Changes and Issues Log to find and add participant IDs to exclude to the cleaning script easily.
 The script must be updated with the current set of participant IDs to exclude at the time of each data pull.

 ### Condition Switching
 Part III of `4_clean_data.R` reveals various cases of unexpected values for `conditioning` in `angular_training`.
 See cleaning script for details.